FAQ's

 A. Publishers usually prefer (most will insist) on using their own graphic designers.

-Q. How many publishers will NAC approach on behalf of their authors?
+Q: How many publishers will NAC approach on behalf of their authors?

-A.For most of the genres we are well-represented in, authors may expect their work to go to >20 publishers in 3-5, or more countries.
-The more common genres (such as adult non-literary fiction, women’s commercial fiction) - typically >25 publishers are approached; children’s works – 10+/- specialist publishers are approached.
+A. For most genres, we are well-represented.
+Authors may expect their work to go to 20 or more publishers in at least 3-5 countries.
+The more common genres such as adult non-literary fiction and women’s commercial fiction) – typically see over 25 publishers approached.
+Children’s works may see around 10 specialist publishers approached.

-Q. How selective is NAC in the publishers approached?
+Q: How selective is NAC in the publishers approached?

-Statistics quoted above were last updated June 2018
+Statistics quoted above were last updated May 2023.